Domestic Cleaning Hacks My Mother Never Told Me

-To save cobwebs getting stuck in the bristles, simply cover the bristles.
-I like using an old T-shirt or an old towel that I don’t use any more, tied or fastened around the handles.
+To save cobwebs getting stuck in the bristles, cover the bristles.
+I like using an old T-shirt or an old towel that I don’t use anymore, tied or fastened around the handles.
 I can still reach the cobwebs in the corners, much to the irritation of the spiders, and when I’m done, I can shake off the excess, then toss that old towel or T-shirt in the wash, leaving a web-free broom and a clean corner.

 Rubber Gloves Are A Must

-I’d wear rubber gloves for everything from cleaning the loo through to washing the dishes.
+I’d wear rubber gloves for everything from cleaning the loo to washing the dishes.
 However, I’d use different gloves for these jobs!
 In my home, I have one pair of gloves for grotty jobs and another for kitchen-related jobs.
 About the only thing I don’t use rubber gloves for is when I’m using natural home cleaning products such as vinegar and baking soda, as these don’t hurt your skin (soap does dry your skin if you use it a lot, however, no matter how natural it is).
-Check Anyclean’s Twitter posts for links to different cleaning articles, that go hand in hand with the rubber gloves tips.
+Check Anyclean’s Twitter posts for links to different cleaning articles that go hand in hand with the rubber gloves tips.

 Rubber Gloves to Remove Pet Hair

-As an added bonus, rubber gloves are great at removing pet hair from upholstery, especially if the gloves are a tiny bit wet on the outside.
+As a bonus, rubber gloves are great at removing pet hair from upholstery, especially if the gloves are a tiny bit wet on the outside.
 They’ve got tons of friction thanks to the rubber, so they pick up loads of hair – have something handy to put the debris in.